tomatolog/manticore/docs/5_searching/search_results_ranking/field-level_ranking_factors.rst

    Note that LCCS still does not differentiate between the frequent and rare keywords; for that, see WLCCS.

--  ``wlccs`` (float), added in version 2.2.1-beta.
+-  ``wlccs`` (float).
 Weighted Longest Common Contiguous Subsequence.
 A sum of IDFs of the keywords of the longest subphrase that is common between the query and the document.

    WLCCS is computed very similarly to LCCS, but every “suitable” keyword occurrence increases it by the keyword IDF rather than just